 Why Skype for Business?

-In September 2017, Microsoft announced that it will replace Skype for Business with Microsoft Teams, though it has not given a timeline for the transition at this time.
-Microsoft Teams will allow users to make calls, hold meetings and collaborate with others from a single place.
+In September 2017, Microsoft announced that it is replacing Skype for Business with Microsoft Teams, though it has not yet given a timeline for the transition

-The No. 1 highlight of Skype for Business is its affordable cost.
+The primary highlight of Skype for Business is its affordable cost.
 There are two packages that include Skype for Business (along with other Microsoft Office software), so it's important to know what you really need before you buy.
-However, if you don't already own a license to use Microsoft Office applications, this could be a cost-effective way to bundle those services.
+However, if you don't already own a license to use Microsoft Office applications, this could be a cost-effective way to bundle those services, which are highly useful in any office environment.
 Up to 250 participants can be included in a Skype for Business conference under either of these plans.
 Skype for Business also offers a 30-day free trial.